cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

   if the `BLOOM_UPDATE_P2PUBKEY_ONLY` flag was set.
 See the subsection below for details.)

-As of  Dash Core 0.14.0, elements in the extra payload section of DIP2-based special transactions are also compared against bloom filters.
+As of  Lifetioncoin Core 0.14.0, elements in the extra payload section of DIP2-based special transactions are also compared against bloom filters.

 The following annotated hexdump of a transaction is from the [raw